tylerzhang77/bis620.2022.final/README.md

 ## Vignette

-You can read the statistical report from the vignette of this package
+You can read the statistical report from the vignette of this package.

-The vignette is under the filename `vig.html` in the main folder.
+The vignette is under the name of `vig.html` in the main folder.
+You need to open it in a browser.

 You can also use the code below to build the vignette to read.